baremetalhelp/baremetal.help/docs/docs/intro.md

 - [ ] Do we need custom domain for AD Tenant?
 - [ ] Clarify potential issues and fixes for each step
 - [ ] Clarify and be super explicit about the P2 trial license
+- [ ] Dependency diagram for the enterprise track is wrong: It should reflect options and dependencies better

 :::note
 BareMetal is not really a trademark.
 But "BareMetal is not really a trademark™" is.